PoisotLab/MS_befwm_softwarenote/ms.md

 As there is an extensive documentation, we will here describe two "use-cases" explaining how `befwm` can be used.

-## Allometric scaling stabilizes food webs
+## Allometric scaling and species diversity

+In the first example, we investigate how allometric scaling affects the species diversity of the food web.
+We vary allometric scaling on a logarithmic scale, from $10^-3$ to $10^3$, using 15 intermediate values.
+The code is presented in Supp.
+Mat.
+1.

 ## Connectance (something something)